Bryan Connell, Director (573) 751-8041

 Upon receipt of the draft report, the auditee may either respond in writing to the individual findings and recommendations, or schedule an exit conference with us to discuss the findings and recommendations.
 After the auditee has responded in writing to the draft report, the auditee's responses will be incorporated into the final audit report, which is then distributed to the aforementioned parties and the State Auditor's Office.

 A portion of the funds DMH uses to pay private contract agencies comes from federal grants.
 One of the requirements of those grants is that DMH monitor the amount of federal grant funds paid by DMH to each private contract agency.
-If federal grant funds from DMH total $500,000 or more for your agency's fiscal year, your agency will be required to have an independent audit conducted by a CPA, and to send a copy of that independent audit to us.
-The requirement to have an independent audit, and the basic steps to follow in conducting the audit, are outlined in federal Office of Management and Budget (OMB) Circular A-133.
+If federal grant funds from DMH total $750,000 or more for your agency's fiscal year, your agency will be required to have an independent audit conducted by a CPA, and to send a copy of that independent audit to us.
+The requirement to have an independent audit, and the basic steps to follow in conducting the audit, are outlined in Title 2, Code of Federal Regulations Part 200, commonly referred to as Uniform Guidance (UG).

 Your agency cannot determine the source of funds paid by DMH.
-We monitor the payments from federal grant funds, and if they total $500,000 or more for your agency's fiscal year, we will send a letter around the end of your agency's fiscal year indicating that your agency is required to have an independent audit conducted in accordance with OMB Circular A-133, and to file a copy of the independent audit with us.
+We monitor the payments from federal grant funds, and if they total $750,000 or more for your agency's fiscal year, we will send a letter around the end of your agency's fiscal year indicating that your agency is required to have an independent audit conducted in accordance with UG, and to file a copy of the independent audit with us.
 Approximately six weeks later, we will send another letter containing the amount of federal grant funds your agency received during the fiscal year.
-As specified in OMB Circular A-133, the due date for filing the independent audit with us is nine months after the end of your agency's fiscal year.
+As specified in UG, the due date for filing the independent audit with us is nine months after the end of your agency's fiscal year.
 Because this is a federal requirement, no extensions of time can be granted.

 State Auditor's Office Liaison